MaxSchmide/monorepo/README.md

 2. Set your db name and password in `apps/api/bin/db-start-docker.sh` files instead of `db_name` and `db_password`

+3. Change `databaseUrl` to corresponding in `apps/api/jest.config.ts`

-3. Create .env files in `apps/web` and `apps/api` folders based on `env.example` files
+4. Create .env files in `apps/web` and `apps/api` folders based on `env.example` files

-4. Start Docker
+5. Start Docker

-5. Start the database:
+6. Start the database:

 ```
 bun turbo db:start:docker